stacks-network/stacks-core/blockstack_resolver/README.md

 ./runserver
 ```

-Warmup cache and then keep memcached in sync with the blockchain:
+Warmup index and then keep it synced with the blockchain:

 ```
 source tools/setup_env.sh
-python -m tools.warmup_cache
-mkdir log
-python -m tools.sync_cache
+python -m server.db_index
 ```